Welcome

 Jazz Bowing Techniques for the Improvising Bassist

 For bassists who want to improve their jazz bowing.
-Learn from the masters: Paul Chambers, Jimmy Blanton, Eddie Gomez, Slam Stewart and more.
+Learn from the masters: Paul Chambers, Jimmie Blanton, Eddie Gomez, Slam Stewart and more.
 Techniques and practice methods to help you swing with the bow.
 Newly Revised!
 Includes added material and CD with exercises, play-along tunes and demos. by John Goldsby.
-A complete approach to improvising [...]
+A complete approach to improvising […]

 Blog